rs239/schema/docs/source/recipes/index.rst

 	   [(c, adata.uns['SVD_'+c].shape) for c in adata.uns['sec_modalities']])

-As you see, we have stored the 50-dimensional SVDs of the secondary modalities in the .uns slots of the anndata object.
-Also look at the *adata.obs* dataframe which has UMAP coordinates, ground-truth cell type names (as assigned by Zhu et al.) etc.
+As you see, we have stored the 50-dimensional SVDs of the secondary modalities in the :code:`.uns` slots of the anndata object.
+Also look at the :code:`adata.obs` dataframe which has UMAP coordinates, ground-truth cell type names (as assigned by Zhu et al.) etc.

 We now do Schema runs for the 6 two-way modality combinations, with RNA-seq as the primary in each run.
 Each run will also store the transformation on the entire 64,849-cell RNA-seq dataset and also store the gene importances.